This ‘Better Call Saul’ Season 3 Announcement Will Excite Fans

 “For the first time, we get to see Saul Goodman,” Odenkirk stated in an event in Berlin, according to The Hollywood Reporter.
 “But not the way you think.
 You’ll get to see Saul Goodman, but he is not what you saw in Breaking Bad.
 That character will appear but in a slightly different form than you’ve seen it.”

-In season 3 of Better Call Saul, we will get to see the catalysts leading Jimmy McGill down the path of complete moral corruption.
+In Season 3 of Better Call Saul, we will get to see the catalysts leading Jimmy McGill down the path of complete moral corruption.
 Many fan theories point to Chuck, who managed to get Jimmy to confess to doctoring the Mesa Veda, thus getting Kim Wexler the client she deserves from her previous law firm HHM.

 In the clip above from Better Call Saul Season 3, it is clear that Chuck has the ability to catch Jimmy off-guard and even get him disbarred from practicing law as he confessed to committing a felony.
 Is this the reason for the name change?
 Jimmy, who is trying to relax an overworked Kim Wexler believes that the crisis with Chuck has been averted.